 A Correlation Between Racism and Psychological Ill Health

 In other words, racism is a symptom of psychological ill-health.
 It is a sign of a lack of psychological integration, a lack of self-esteem and inner security.
 Psychologically healthy people with a stable sense of self and strong inner security are not racist, because they have no need to strengthen their sense of self through group identity.
 They have no need to define themselves in distinction to — and in conflict with — others.

-Xenophobia is not the only possible response to insecurity or a sense of lacking, of course; taking drugs, drinking heavily, and becoming obsessively materialistic or ambitious may be other responses.
+Xenophobia is not the only possible response to insecurity or a sense of lack, of course; taking drugs, drinking heavily, and becoming obsessively materialistic or ambitious may be other responses.
 Psychologically healthy people don't need to resort to racism in the same way that they don’t need to resort to taking drugs.

 It is also helpful to remember that there is no biological basis for dividing the human race into distinct "races."
 There are just groups of human beings — all of whom came from Africa originally — who developed slightly different physical characteristics over time as they traveled to, and adapted to, different climates and environments.
 The differences between us are very fuzzy and very superficial.
 Fundamentally, there are no races — just one human race.